 Anna Stupnicka Poland

-Warsaw, Poland… 1941 – Anna Stupnicka, a Polish teenager, and her mother, Janina, smuggled food and books into the Warsaw ghetto.
+Warsaw, Poland… 1941 – During the German occupation of Warsaw, Janina Stupnicka managed and registered residential buildings, including those located in the Warsaw ghetto.
+Because of her job, Janina had a special pass, which gave her unrestricted entry to the ghetto.
+During her trips into the ghetto, Janina would bring her twelve-year-old daughter, Anna, to help smuggle in bread and other food items.
 As they were distributing food in the ghetto, they met Mr. Adler, who begged Anna and Janina to save his daughter, Liliana.
 Anna and Janina agreed to hide Liliana.

 Because of the bravery and ingenuity of Anna and her mother, Liliana survived the Holocaust.
 After the war, Liliana immigrated to France.